Cambridge-Hands-On-Science/Experiments/Experiments/Biology/In Development - Retired/Potato Game.md

 ## Equipment Needed
 - Fake Potatoes (at least 10 big, 60 small and 100 tokens)
-- Fake Money (at least 45 x £1,000, 100 x £500s, 200 x £100s and 50 x £50s)
+- Fake Money (denominations of £2000, £1000, £350)
-- Weather Spinner Printout
+- Weather Spinner Printout (or a four sided dice)
-- Coffee beans, rice, kitchen scales, and 4 lidded Tupperware.
+- Coffee beans, rice, kitchen scales (to be found), and 4 lidded Tupperware.

 <br/>